eSolutionsTech/kubelake-bdw-2024/docs/README.md

 ## Why are we here today?
 To talk about -> [KubeLake](0-kubeLake.md)

-You can go to the Github repo to follow along:
+You can go to the Github repo to follow along with this workshop:

 [https://github.com/eSolutionsTech/kubelake-bdw-2024](https://github.com/eSolutionsTech/kubelake-bdw-2024)